ryanklaiber/Possible/README.md

 Creation

 There are two methods of creation; through sentence manipulation, and through logic.
 Which sentences are created first must be handled correctly due to potential truth value alteration problems (e.g. if a then b, if b then c, if a and b have truth values, then b's truth value would have to be updated from the if a then b statement before b can be used to create/update c).
+Creation must begin with root sentences, which are sentences which

 Power Value Calculating